 Figure 1.
 Composite Diagram of Antenna Current Drawings

 Firstly, it is difficult to accept that a dipole is simpler than a monopole when a dipole is obviously mechanically more complex.
 A better statement would probably be that the mathematical analysis for the dipole is simpler than a monopole.
 Even the name Dipole is slightly misleading when it is clearly obvious that it is two λ/4 monopoles back to back and that they will behave as per two λ/4 monopoles, although possibly with different phases at the ends, which could potentially be regarded as two poles but they are a 'duplication' not opposite poles (like North and South) as will be revealed later.
-The indication of 'standing wave' current in the drawing of course does not represent the actual currents present as will be seen in the antenna current distribution article and also the reference to 'standing waves', the theory of which is itself in error, does not help to explain the functioning of the antenna.
+The indication of 'standing wave' current in the drawing of course does not represent the actual currents present as will be seen in the antenna current distribution article and also the reference to 'standing waves' (the theory of which is based on misinterpretation of measurement results) does not help to explain the functioning of the antenna.
 The drawing also raises many other questions, such as the implications of the phases indicated and current directions.

 1.3) Study Structure